Chayti/Toy_management_system/task_description.md

     - **Shop by category**- Implement a tab system for **Shop by category** section.
 Explore [React-tabs](https://www.npmjs.com/package/react-tabs) or you can implement this using custom css.
 There will be 3 tabs each containing sub-categories of the category you have chosen.
     <br/>

     > For example, if the website is based on **Educational and learning toys**, the sub-categories for the **3** tabs can be **Math Toys, Language Toys and Science Toys**.
     <br/>

-        Each tab will have minimum 3 data and each data will have the following information:
+    > Each tab will have minimum 3 data and each data will have the following information:
     - Picture,
     - Name,
     - Price,
     - Rating and
     - View Details button.

     <br/>

     > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to add this item to your list”** by using a toast/ notification/ anything.
 Also, redirect him/ her to the login page.
 Without login, you can not visit the single toy details page.

+    - Add one relevant section.
+Try to make it attractive.

 <br/>